sarvansh30/Solution-DeepStack-LangChain-Assignment/README.md

 {
   "name": "Mr Holohan",
   "storyTitle": "A Mother",
-  "summary": "Mr Holohan, assistant secretary of the Eire Abu Society, is arranging a series of concerts and has a game leg for which his friends call him Hoppy Holohan.
-He walks up and down constantly, stands by the hour at street corners arguing, and makes notes.
-However, it is Mrs Kearney who arranges everything in the end.", "relations": [],
+  "summary": "Mr Holohan is the assistant secretary of the Eire Abu Society and has a game leg, which earned him the nickname 'Hoppy Holohan'.
+He spends a significant amount of time arranging a series of concerts for the society and, despite his efforts, Mrs Kearney ends up taking charge and finalizing the arrangements.", "relations": [
+    "Mrs Kearney: Assists Mr Holohan in arranging concerts, eventually taking over the task completely."
+  ],
   "characterType": "Supporting Character"
 }
 ```